 - Wt: 112t; TE: 22.4t; AL: 18.8t

-The WAP 1 was India’s first dedicated electric passenger service locomotive.
-It was also the first one to not look like a 1950s French locomotive.
-It had a twin-cab design like all other electric locos but featured revolutionary new looks with a larger, much more solid looking shell with aerodynamic tapered ends, all mighty, muscular and brawny with sharp edges and a super-aggressive stance, a first in India and a sea change from the WAM1-inspired boxy designs.
-But underneath it was (is) only the same old WAM4 geared at 58:21 instead of 62:15 that was originally even classified as WAM4R.
+The WAP1 was India’s first dedicated electric passenger service locomotive.
+It was also the first one to not look like a 1950s French locomotive, featuring revolutionary new looks.
+The twin-cab design was upgraded to sport aerodynamic tapered ends with a larger, much more solid looking shell, all mighty, muscular and brawny with sharp edges and a super-aggressive stance, a first in India and a sea change from the until then WAM1-inspired boxy designs.
+However, despite the new exteriors, underneath it remained only the same old WAM4 as in essence, the WAP1 was only a regeared version of the WAM4, geared at 58:21 instead of 62:15 that was originally even classified as WAM4R.
 Interestingly, WAM4-6P (passenger) variants were also geared at 62:15!
-However, it was different from a WAM4 on many counts.
+However, it was different from a WAM4 on many counts and was a lot more “made in India” than any other locomotive.
 Since the intention of its creation was speed rather than pulling power, the WAP1 wasn’t given the WAM4’s ALCO asymmetric trimount bogies but was fitted with Flexicoil cast steel bogies, completely designed and developed in India, with twin springs and bolster support, and also had different specifications for transformers and rectifiers.
 However, it still had the same six Alstom TAO 659 traction motors of the WAM4.
 It was deemed that those would be enough, but that was not so.

 A single WAP1 was enough to haul up to 19 coaches, though that would prove not good enough because it still produced only 50 hp more than the WAM4 and had a very low starting tractive effort of only 22.4 tons.
 This made them exceptional for hauling short rakes, but our express trains started to get longer and longer, making them not still not good enough for our growing needs.
 Also, they could not handle gradients without the help of bankers.
 All this resulted in performance problems and they ending up underpowered in the long run.